weaverbel/intro-computational-thinking/content/2-lesson.md

 ### Practice

 Imagine you have invited three friends to your house for a lunch.
-Draw a chart of all the things you would need to consider in your plan to make this happen, such as seating, locating, recipes, table settings and so on.
+Draw a chart of all the things you would need to consider in your plan to make this happen, such as seating, location, recipes, table settings and so on.